Find Affordable College Courses

 The following schools top our list of the Most Popular Geological & Earth Sciences Bachelor's Degree Colleges.

 Our 2023 rankings named Georgia State University the most popular school in Georgia for geological and earth sciences students working on their bachelor’s degree.
-Located in the city of Atlanta, Georgia State is a public college with a fairly large student population.
+Located in the city of Atlanta, Georgia State is a public school with a very large student population.

 Women make up 47% of the geology majors at the school.